dp-betalock/DJITelloDrone-YOLOv8/README.md

 7. In PyCharm, look at the bottom right corner and click on 'No interpreter'.
 To create a new interpreter, click on 'Add New Interpreter' and then 'Add Local Interpreter'.
 Then, click on "Conda Environment" on the left column and make sure 'Use existing environment' is selected.
 Find '**TelloCV_GitHubEnv**' in the dropdown menu.
 Finally, click 'OK'.
 Python 3.9 should automatically be used.

 ### Make Script Configurations
+>[!TIP]
+>Look around line 21 for the video export path, and around line 30 for the yolo model file...
 1. In the script, change the video path to where you want your exported video to be located (don't forget to use \\ and not \)
 2. If needed, change the name of the YOLOv8 model file to the size you want to use in the script (ex: 'yolov8n.pt', 'yolov8s.pt', 'yolov8m.pt', etc.), as it is preset to use 'yolov8s.pt'.
-3. Drag and drop that yolov8(n/s/m/l/x).pt file from Ultralytics into your project.
+3. Drag and drop that yolov8(n/s/m/l/x).pt file from Ultralytics into your PyCharm project.
->Look around line 21 for the video export path, and around line 30 for the yolo model file...

 ### Using the Tello Drone with the script
 1. Make sure the battery is fully charged.